esamattis/yalr/README.md

 ## Options

-Options for the YALRFile, node.js API and the command line.
+Options for the `yalr.js`, node.js API and the command line.

 ### port